MatthewKosloski/magnetic-moose/README.md

 Magnetic Moose is the first iteration of the Torrey interpreter.
 The interpreter only interprets fully-parenthesized arithmetic expressions such as:

 ```
-// This is a single-line comment
+// This is an inline-comment

 (+ 4 4)
 (+ 1 2 3)

+// These
+// are
-// This is a
+// multiple
-// multi-line comment!
+// inline comments!
 (+ 5 (* 2 2.25) 6)

+/* This is an inline C-style comment block */

 (* (+ 2 3) 2)

+/*
+    This is a multi-line
+    C-style comment block :)
+*/ (/ 47 7)

+/*
+    ...and another one
+*/
 (* (- (* 10.5 5) 10) 2)
 ```